tapetums/TTBase/TTBaseHost/ReadMe.English.md

 - x86.manifest
 - amd64.manifest

-from the 'TTBase template project'.
+from the 'TTBase plugin template project'.

 ---